hsutter/cppfront/README.md

 # What is this project?

-This my own personal set of experiments, and as parts may work out I'll continue to bring those results to ISO C++ as proposals: Most of the language design you will see here I did in 2015-16, and since then every evolution proposal paper I've brought to ISO C++, and every conference talk I've given, has come from this work and just been presented as a standalone proposal under today's syntax.
+This a personal project for my own use and experimentation, to learn some things, proof out some concepts, and share some ideas.
+As parts may work out, I'll continue to bring those results to ISO C++ as proposals: I did most of this design work in 2015-16, and since then every evolution proposal paper I've brought to ISO C++, and every conference talk I've given, has come from this work and just been presented as a standalone proposal under today's syntax, to help validate and refine that part of the design.

 I'm sharing this work because I hope to start a conversation about what could be possible _**within C++**_’s own evolution to rejuvenate C++.
-For now this is my personal project for my own use and experimentation, to learn some things, proof out some concepts, and share some ideas.
 It's currently still hilariously incomplete (e.g., as of this writing, there's no support for classes!).
+Don't contemplate any real use yet. :)

 This is one of many experiments going on across the industry looking at ways to accomplish a major C++ evolution.
 What makes this experiment different from the others?
 Two main things...